AkariAsai/self-rag/README.md

 Alternatively, you can download our training data consisting of 150K instances [here](https://drive.google.com/file/d/10G_FozUV4u27EX0NjwVe-3YMUMeTwuLk/view?usp=share_link).

 ### Collect reflection tokens
 We collect training data from GPT-4.
-The script to call GPT-4 for each special token types are available at [data_creation/critic](data_creation/critic).
+The scripts to call GPT-4 for each special token type are available at [data_creation/critic](data_creation/critic).

-Alternatively, you can download our training data at HuggingFace dataset [here](https://drive.google.com/file/d/1IN1XcIOYtRIGWITJ4LKRgfITT-uUwk_W/view?usp=share_link).
+Alternatively, you can download our training data at [here](https://drive.google.com/file/d/1IN1XcIOYtRIGWITJ4LKRgfITT-uUwk_W/view?usp=share_link).

 ### Critic training
 Once you create or download training data, run the command below to fine-tune Llama2-7B on critic training.